MicrosoftDocs/power-platform/power-platform/admin/data-integration-gdpr-dsr-guide.md

 A formal request by a data subject to a controller to take an action on his or her personal data is called a Data Subject Rights (DSR) request.

-Content for data integration has moved to: [Responding to Data Subject Rights (DSR) requests for Data Integration for Microsoft Dataverse customer data](data-integration-gdpr-dsr-guide.md).
+Content for data integration has moved to: [Integrate data into Microsoft Dataverse](data-integrator.md).

 <!--